No time to waste, yet everything to gain...

 WHAT I learned

 After gaining some clarity on the questions above from the SMEs, I could now conduct a diary study with close collaboration from our Partner Success Team—the team closest to programming.
-Here’s what I learned from the diary study:
+Data showed:

 -